Classification and a priori estimates for the singular prescribing $Q$-curvature equation on 4-manifold: Introduction

 \begin{thm}[A Priori Estimate] Suppose (P) holds, $b$ and $h$ satisfy (\ref{assumption-coe}).
 If $\{u_k\}$ is a sequence of solutions of (\ref{Q-equation-blowup}) under restriction (\ref{volume-normal}) and $\int_M2b_0{\rm d}V_g\in\mathbb{R}^+\setminus \Gamma$,

 for some $C>0$ independent of $k$. \end{thm}

 In particular, the a priori estimate holds for the singular prescribing $Q$-curvature equations.
 Indeed Theorem \ref{thm-apriori-est} is an extension of previous results of Malchiodi \cite{Malchiodi}, Druet-Robert \cite{Druet-Robert} and Fardoun-Regbaoui \cite{fard} for the regular prescribed $Q$-curvature equation.
-We point out that the argument in the regular case uses in a crucial way the explicit form of the bubble, while our argument uses only the asymptotic behavior of the bubble and is based on a Pohozaev identity for equations under conformal normal coordinates (see \cite{zhang-weinstein}).\\ One indispensable part of the blowup analysis for the Q curvature equation is the classification of global solutions on $\mathbb R^4$.
-For this purpose we consider the limiting equation used to describe the profile of bubbling solutions:
+We point out that the argument in the regular case uses in a crucial way the explicit form of the bubble, while our argument uses only the asymptotic behavior of the bubble and is based on a Pohozaev identity for equations under conformal normal coordinates (see \cite{zhang-weinstein}).